-Integrated IS-IS as specified in [IETF RFC 1195] was originally designed to be able to route IP and CLNS using a single routing protocol, and a single SPF algorithm.
+Integrated IS-IS, as specified in [IETF RFC 1195], was originally designed to be able to route IP and CLNS using a single routing protocol, and a single SPF algorithm.
 For this, it represents IPv4 addresses and subnet masks as a 64-bit number which is then treated by the SPF algorithm as if it were an OSI end system address.
 Integrated IS-IS nodes are required to have an IS-IS area address and a system identifier, which is treated in the same way as an NSAP address is in an OSI-only node.
 Integrated IS-IS nodes then form adjacencies and flood system identifiers and metrics throughout their Level-1 area (Level-1 routers) or their Level-2 subdomain (Level-2 routers) in the same way as OSI-only IS-IS nodes.

-SIDs (system identifiers) and metrics to other SIDs are flooded throughout a Level-1 area or Level-2 subdomain using LSPs (link state PDUs) that are common to both IS-IS and integrated IS-IS nodes.
-IP-specific information is then added to these LSPs using TLV extensions that are understood only by IP-capable nodes.
+SIDs (system identifiers) and metrics to other SIDs are flooded throughout a Level-1 area or Level-2 subdomain using LS-PDUs (link state PDUs) that are common to both IS-IS and integrated IS-IS nodes.
+IP-specific information is then added to these LS-PDUs using TLV extensions that are understood only by IP-capable nodes.
 OSI-only routers cannot decode these TLVs but still flood them onwards to all of their adjacencies.
 In this way, an SPF tree can be built by any IS-IS or integrated IS-IS node whether it can route CLNS, IPv4 or IPv6.
-OSI-capable nodes will calculate shortest paths to OSI end systems, IPv4-capable nodes will calculate shortest paths to IPv6 addresses or prefixes.
+OSI-capable nodes will calculate the shortest paths to OSI end systems, IPv4-capable nodes will calculate the shortest paths to IPv4 addresses or prefixes, and IPv6-capable nodes will calculate the shortest paths to IPv6 addresses or prefixes.